vyrjana/DearEIS/joss/paper.md

 Some of the other software listed in \autoref{tbl:alternatives} are available for free though they are not necessarily also open source (\autoref{tbl:license_comparison}).
-For example, the source code is not available for EIS Spectrum Analyzer, Kramers-Kronig Test, and Lin-KK Tool.
+For example, the source code is not publicly available for EIS Spectrum Analyzer, Kramers-Kronig Test, and Lin-KK Tool.
 The source code for LEVM/LEVMW is included with the binaries, but the source code is not distributed under an open-source license.
 DRTtools requires the user to have licenses for MATLAB and its Optimization Toolbox package, which adds a financial barrier to its use.
 Fortunately, a Python-based port called pyDRTtools is available.